Arunsaharan/Employee_card_react/README.md

 # Employee_card_react
+Our Employee cards app utilizes an API to display the profile information of your employees in a visually appealing and organized manner.
+With this app, you can quickly view the details of your employees, including their name, location, and contact information.
+The app is designed to be user-friendly and easy to navigate, making it the perfect tool for managers or HR personnel who need to access employee information on the go.
+Our app ensures that all employee data is secure and up-to-date, providing you with a reliable and efficient way to manage your team.
-An Api based Employee cards app, To visit the website you may log on to https://arunsaharan.github.io/Employee_card_react/
+To visit the website you may log on to https://arunsaharan.github.io/Employee_card_react/